Lumiwealth/lumibot/README.md

 API/Settings` The key settings required to trade using Lumibot are:
   - Enable ActiveX and Socket Clients
   - Disable Read-Only API
   - Socket port `7496` for live trading, `7497` for paper account trading.
-It is highly recommended to thoroughly test your algorithm in paper trading mode before trading live.
+    > It is highly recommended to thoroughly test your algorithm in paper trading mode before trading live.
-  - Master API Client ID: This can be any number up to 999.
+  - Master API Client ID: This can be any number you choose up to 999.
 You will use this in your configuration file to log in.

 Set up your `credentials.py` file as follows: